microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * Overwrite word ends on accept.
 Default to false.
          */
         insertMode?: 'insert' | 'replace';
         /**
-         * Show a highlight when suggestion replaces or keep text after the cursor.
-Defaults to false.
-         */
-        insertHighlight?: boolean;
-        /**
          * Enable graceful matching.
 Defaults to true.
          */